chicorycoffee/wineshopclub/README.md

 ### Association
 - belongs_to :user
+- has_one_attached :image
 - has_many :comments, dependent: :destroy
-- belongs_to :category

-- has_many :favorites, dependent: destroy
+- has_many :likes, dependent: :destroy

 ## usersテーブル
 | Column   | Type   | Options                   |